minnojs/minno-time/src/js/extensions/iat/README.md

 * `margin`: In case you want to center the categories around a common center instead of aligning them to the outer borders.

 ### Setting properties
-The properties object allows you to control the ways that the IAT behaves.
+The properties object allows you to control many of the IAT parameters.
 All the properties are optional (although you should really set `post_url` if you want your data to be saved).
 We use `IAT.setProperties` in order to set properties.

 ```js
 IAT.setProperties({